 How severely grapes effect your dog could also be related to the size your dog is and the amount of grapes eaten.
 Symptoms of grape toxicity are many, including the following:

-Most of these have to do with the dog’s kidney having problems.
+Most of these have to do with the dog’s kidneys having problems.
 This is why the dog can either have increased thirst and urine production or none at all.

 What To Do If Your Dog Has Eaten A Grape